EMoniSmall/osInstall/README.md

 Step 2: From your downloaded files, install the PHP Manager for IIS (<b>PHPManagerForIIS_V1.5.0</b>).

 Step 3: Next, install the Rewrite Module (<b>rewrite_amd64_en-US</b>)

+Step 4: Once the Rewrite Module is installed, you'll need to create a directory on the local hard drive for PHP.
+(C:\PHP) Open up a file explorer> This PC > Windows (C:) > right-click create a new folder named "PHP."